kamilpaw/world-hibernate-mysql/README.md

 # world-spirngJPA-mysql
-Using Spring JPA for connecting with MySql sample schema "world", and Thymeleaf as a template engine
+Using MySql sample schema "world" and Thymeleaf as a template engine